ivanitlearning/AWS-Associate-Courses/SAA-C02.md

   - Tune architecture for performance
   - Duplicate infrastructure at closer points to customers

-### 1.2.3.
+## 1.3.
 Regions and AZs

-Region Name: Asia Pacific (Sydney)
+**Region Name:** Asia Pacific (Sydney)
-Region Code: ap-southeast-2
+**Region Code:** ap-southeast-2

-AWS will provide between 2 and 6 AZs per region.
+* AWS will provide between 2 and 6 AZs per region.
 AZs are isolated compute, storage, networking, power, and facilities.
   Components are allowed to distribute load and resilience by using multiple zones.

-AZs are connected to each other with high speed redundant networks.
+* AZs are connected to each other with high speed redundant networks.

-#### 1.2.3.1.
+### 1.3.1.
 Service Resilience

 1. Globally Resilient: IAM or Route 53.
 No way for them to go down.
 Data isreplicated throughout multiple regions.
 2. Region Resilient: Operate as separate services in each region.
 Generally replicate data to multiple AZs in that region.
 3. AZ Resilient: Run from a single AZ.
 It is possible for hardware to fail in an AZ and the service to keep running because of redundant equipment, but should not be relied on.

-### 1.2.4.
+## 1.4.
 AWS Default VPC

-VPC is a virtual network inside of AWS.
+- VPC is a virtual network inside of AWS.
-A VPC is within 1 account and 1 region which makes it regionally resilient.
+- A VPC is within 1 account and 1 region which makes it regionally resilient.
-A VPC is private and isolated until decided otherwise.
+- A VPC is private and isolated until decided otherwise.

-One default VPC per region.
+* One default VPC per region.
 Can have many custom VPCs which are all private by default.

-#### 1.2.4.1.
+### 1.4.1.
 Default VPC Facts

 VPC CIDR - defines start and end ranges of the VPC.
 IP CIDR of a default VPC is always: **172.31.0.0/16**